MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/hybrid-meetings-device-config-license.md

 keywords:
 ---

-# Step 1 - Purchase a Teams Rooms license
+# Step 1 - Purchase a license for the Teams Rooms console

 [!INCLUDE [mtr-device-config-license-include](includes/mtr-device-config-license-include.md)]